-- Warwickshire County Council must ensure that the basic entitlement is completely free at the point of delivery schools MUST NOT charge any fees in respect of the funded entitlement.
+- Warwickshire County Council must ensure that the basic entitlement is completely free at the point of delivery - schools MUST NOT charge any fees in respect of the funded entitlement.
 Any charges made for additional services such as consumable or meals must be clearly listed in writing and include a policy on how the setting will respond if a parent is unable or unwilling to pay.
 Schools must also ensure that parents are not charged in advance for funded places and then refunded at a later date (other than a deposit, which must be refunded to the parent within a reasonable time scale and, except in exceptional circumstances, by the end of the first month of attendance) - Schools can charge for additional services over and above the funded hours and the level of such fees should be a private matter for agreement between the school and the parent.
 However, parents must not be required or expected to take up additional services to access a funded place.
 Arrangements for charging for additional services must be clear and transparent, including clear details provided as to what is included as a 'consumable' - As a condition of receiving the Early Years Entitlements funding schools will need to comply with all auditing and monitoring requirements for children accessing funding.
 This will include the requirement to:

-- Accurately complete and submit online 3 headcount forms per academic year using the Access Synergy Provider Portal (or any replacement Warwickshire County Council system) - Accurately complete the online sufficiency return in the Summer Term each year (except Childminders) using the Access Synergy Provider Portal (or any replacement Warwickshire County Council system) - Accurately complete and return any other audit or monitoring information required by Warwickshire County Council or the Department for Education in relation to the Early Years Entitlements funding
+- Accurately complete and submit online 3 headcount forms per academic year using the Access Synergy Provider Portal (or any replacement Warwickshire County Council system) - Accurately complete the online sufficiency return in the Summer Term each year (except Childminders) using the Access Synergy Provider Portal (or any replacement Warwickshire County Council system) - Accurately complete and submit online the Department for Education (DfE) Early Years Census Information using either the termly SIMS count or the annual census via the Access Synergy Provider Portal (or any replacement Warwickshire County Council system) - Accurately complete and return any other audit or monitoring information required by Warwickshire County Council or the Department for Education in relation to the Early Years Entitlements funding